Sarah Adina Smith: Career

 Smith's first feature as director, The Midnight Swim, was released in 2014.
 The film was noted for its shifts in visual style, and won six awards on the festival circuit, including the audience award from AFI Fest.

 Her sophomore feature, Buster's Mal Heart, premiered at the 2014 Toronto International Film Festival, and stars Rami Malek, DJ Qualls, and Kate Lyn Sheil.

 Smith co-wrote the screenplay for the film Unlovable, which screened at the SXSW festival in 2018.

 In 2018 Smith was chosen to direct the first two episodes of television adaptation of the film Hanna.
 In 2019, she directed one episode of the television adaptation of the novel Looking for Alaska.

 She wrote and directed the 2021 film Birds of Paradise and the 2022 film The Drop.

 In 2023, Smith directed two episodes of Lessons in Chemistry for Apple TV+.
 In 2024, she won the Directors Guild of America Award for Outstanding Directorial Achievement in Movies for Television and Limited Series for directing "Her and Him" from Lessons in Chemistry.
-In June 2024, it was announced that Smith would direct three episodes of the upcoming series A Knight of the Seven Kingdoms.
+In June 2024, it was announced that Smith would direct three episodes of the Game of Thrones prequel series A Knight of the Seven Kingdoms.
+Smith directed the pilot for the 2026 Netflix series Little House on the Prairie.